brettz9/webappfind/README.md

 1. Once a file type is known as per above...
     1. a protocol may be checked for the detected type as follows:
         1. The protocol to find the type will begin with "web+local" (only existing [whitelisted protocols or "web+" ones are allowed](http://www.whatwg.org/specs/web-apps/current-work/multipage/timers.html#dom-navigator-registerprotocolhandler))
-        1. The protocol must then be followed by the (lower-case) method (currently "view", "binaryview", or "edit")
+        1. The protocol must then be followed by the (lower-case) method (currently "view", "binaryview", "edit", or "register")
         1. The protocol must then be concluded by the file type as per above (i.e., the file extension like "js" or filetypes.json designated type name (which [must be lower case ASCII](http://www.whatwg.org/specs/web-apps/current-work/multipage/timers.html#dom-navigator-registerprotocolhandler))).
         1. If the protocol is found to be registered, it will be visited and these steps will end.
 Otherwise, continue with the following steps.
     1. If the filetypes.json file contains a top-level "defaultHandlers" property object, this object will be checked against the type name and if a subobject for this type is found:
-        1. that object will be checked to see whether the "register" mode is present, and if yes, the user would be forwarded to it (to allow a site the ability to register itself as a handler) and these steps would stop.
+        1. that object will be checked to see whether the "register" mode is present, and if yes, the user would be forwarded to it (to allow a site the ability to register itself as a handler for any number of modes and/or be a portal to those modes) and these steps would stop.
 Otherwise, continue.
         1. that object will be checked to see whether the requested open mode is also present (e.g., "view", "binaryview", or "edit").
             1. If the open mode key is present, its value will be used as the site to open.
 (Currently, %type , %method and %pathID are variables that will be substituted.
 User preferences may determine that the path ID is not the actual path but a mere GUID.)
 Although this may be changed in the future, file:// URLs currently do not work with WebAppFind message posting (due to current privacy leaks in Firefox with add-on-to-file-protocol-webpage communication) (I don't believe custom DOM events worked with file:, and there is apparently no other method of communicating with an add-on (without injecting a global) that we could use like allowing sites to open a chrome:// URL (restartless might be able to get such URLs via chrome.manifest or dynamically but not allowed cross-domain)).
     1. If the filetypes.json file contains a top level "hierarchy" property object and if a suitable mode was not found, the hierarchy object may be checked for the type name to see what types might be acceptable alternatives (in decreasing order of preference) to determine the type to check in future steps below.